genarominetto/dict_to_pattern/scaffolders/composite/README.md

 ## Overview

 The **Composite Scaffolder** constructs programs that align with the Composite design pattern.
-Modify the dict values to customize the program as needed.
+Modify the `project_structure` dict values to customize the program as needed.

 ## How to Use